inmbolmie/elfacun/MANUAL.md

 ### Piece programming

-Once you pieces have been RFID-equipped, place them in the regular stating position on the board and switch on the module.
+Once you pieces have been RFID-equipped, place them in the regular starting position on the board and switch on the module.
 Once the module is started, take one piece and place it near the module.
 You will hear a triple beep sound that indicates that the piece has been programmed.
 Place the piece back into its position and repeat the operation with the other 31 pieces.

-This procedure needs to be done only once as the tags keep their programming forever, but the tags can be programmed as times as you want.
+This procedure needs to be done only once as the tags keep their programming forever, but the tags can be programmed as many times as you want.

 You can test the piece programming by clearing the board, taking a piece, placing it near the module, then you will hear a single beep sound that indicates that the piece has been scanned.
 Then place it on the board and the correct piece should show up on the screen.